- Explore the over 100-year-old contagious disease hospital, which has been abandoned since 1954

 - Visit the Laundry Building, where 3000+ pieces of laundry were washed and sanitized daily

-- Discover infectious and contagious disease wards, the kitchen, the autopsy room and other usually off-limits places
+- Discover the kitchen, autopsy room and other usually off-limits places

 What to wear: Closed-toe-shoes are mandatory.
 Please dress appropriately for the weather, as the buildings are not climate controlled.